How Log-Barrier Helps Exploration in Policy Optimization: Log-Barrier Stochastic Gradient Bandit

 \begin{restatable}[Weak Non-Uniform Łojasiewicz]{lemma}{Lojasiewicz} Under Assumption~\ref{asm:no_ties_r}, we have,

 \end{restatable}

 Lemma~\ref{lemma:NL} establishes a gradient domination condition adapted to the regularized objective.
-It explicitly relates the gradient norm to the sub-optimality of the policy, showing that, as the gradient approaches zero, the algorithm converges to a neighborhood of the optimal solution.
-The size of this neighborhood is determined by the term $\frac{K}{\eta}$, which quantifies the unavoidable bias introduced by the barrier function to maintain feasibility.
+It explicitly relates the gradient norm to the sub-optimality of the policy, showing that the algorithm converges to a neighborhood of the optimal solution as the gradient approaches zero.
+The size of this neighborhood is determined by the term $K/\eta$, which quantifies the unavoidable bias introduced by the barrier function to maintain feasibility.